 Are you looking for ways to avoid kitchen chaos?
 Our kitchens are often the hub of our house.
-Everyone congregates here when they get home, and therefore a lot of things make their way onto our kitchen benches.
+Everyone congregates here when they get home and, therefore, a lot of things make their way onto our kitchen benches.
 It can become chaotic pretty quickly.
 This then becomes a source of stress when it comes to meal preparation, not to mention the cleaning demands.

 If you don’t do it already, introduce meal plans.
 Even having a loose idea of what you’re going to cook or eat, will make life easier in the kitchen.

-- It cuts down on having to think about what to cook. ie. More time for you.
+- Cut down on the chore of having to think about what to cook (leaving more time for you!)

-- It minimises the times you have to go shopping for ingredients
+- Minimise the number of times you have to go shopping for ingredients.

-- It reduces the amount of wasted food, as you’re only buying what you need.
+- Reduce the amount of wasted food, as you’re only buying what you need.

 The way I go about meal planning is by sitting down at the start of each week (a Saturday for me) and plan out the week’s menu.
 I use recipe books for inspiration.
 As you choose your meals, you write down your shopping list.
 Done.
 You don’t have to do something different each week though.
-Have you got standard ‘go to’ meals you like to cook?
-Get them in a folder and decide which ones you’ll make this week.
+Have you got standard ‘go-to’ meals you like to cook?
+Gather them all in a folder and decide which ones you’ll make this week.

-Cleaning kitchens is the other big time suck and chaos creator.
+Cleaning the kitchen is the other big time suck and chaos creator.

-It’s important to know what your blocks are so you can work on those.
+It’s important to know what your blocks are around cleaning so you can work on those.
 For instance, our home doesn’t have a dishwasher.
 My husband and I hate washing up.
-There would be a constant stand off on who would do the dishes.
+There would be a constant standoff on who would do the dishes.
 We found that the task was too overwhelming when we’d left it so long.
 Now we wash as we go.
-After each meal we wash the dishes.
+After each meal, we wash the dishes.
 It’s really helped us keep the kitchen clean.
-We also argue less ;)
+We also argue less! 😉

 If you have kids, you can also create a cleaning roster and delegate age appropriate chores for your kids.